ahetrick22/react-typescript-dice-game/README.md

 `yarn test`.
 Additional tests should of course be added given more time.

 ## Deployment
-This site was deployed with the command line tool from [surge](surge.sh).
+This site was deployed with my account using the one-step command line tool from [surge](https://surge.sh).
+To deploy, I built the app (`yarn build`) and then deployed to my domain after logging in (`surge dist/ diceystuff. aliciahetrick.com`).

 ## Troubleshooting
 If you run into any issues with Parcel not rebuilding appropriately, use `yarn clean` to remove the cached build and